CreepercraftYT/tetris-gb-disasm-dx/README.md

 W.I.P

 Hard Mode ("Heart" mode) is now enabled by holding Up on the title screen

+# Credits
+Inspired by Tetris DX
+RTC Functions inspired by Pokemon G/S/C

+Original Tetris Rosy Retrospection hack by Ospin Special Thanks to:
+Leafycup: Background Colors
+Tolstoj: Testing
+gbdev discord server: tips and certain pieces of code

+In Memory of RHDN (ROMHacking.net)

+# Options
+"Turn On The Lights": uses Daytime piece palettes during night "Classic Rule": uses Sega Colors instead of Guideline colors "No Day-Night Cycle": disables time-based palettes "Rosy Retro.
+Mode": enables Rosy Retrospection Features, if "Classic Rule" is enabled along with this one, the ruleset used will be similar to the one in Tetris: The Grand Master 3 Terror-Instinct by Arika

 ## Common
 * Place `tetris.gb` in the `tools/` directory, and `web/` directory
 * Former is used for scripts, and `tools/cmp.sh`, and the latter for web visualisations